 Fully dedicated to research and to the teaching of the most innovative surgical techniques, the IRCAD has established itself as a world reference in the field of minimal access surgery.
 It has become an emblematic ambassador of French excellence worldwide.
-Building on its international success, IRCAD Strasbourg created two “mirror” institutes, one in Taiwan (Asia IRCAD – AITS) in 2008, and another in Brazil (IRCAD America Latina – AMITS) in 2011.
-These two institutes have become world leading centers in Asia and Latin America respectively.
+Building on its international success, IRCAD Strasbourg created three “mirror” institutes: one in Taiwan (in 2008) and two in Brazil (one in the State of Sao Paulo in 2011 and one in Rio de Janeiro in 2017).
+These three institutes have become world leading centers in Asia and Latin America respectively.

 Virtual reality represents one of the strongest assets of the Institute.
 It translates real-life data into a digital format, hence transforming the patient’s medical images into a 3D virtual clone of the patient.
 The surgeon can prepare surgery using the patient’s virtual clone and simulate it in an ever-increasing realistic manner.
 The intraoperative superimposition of virtual data onto real data (augmented reality) offers a transparent view, which should soon authorize the automation of complex surgical maneuvers (JAMA 2007;287:1938-1939).
 Such an automation goes through the use of surgical robotics, which is another IRCAD field of excellence.